-How to Care for Oil Painting Reproductions or a Portrait in Oil.
+How to Care for Oil Paintings or a Portrait in Oil.

 The picture framing should the highest quality you can afford.
 For the oil painting reproduction painted on canvas; the frame you choose should be for the best visual effect of the painting.
 Quality framing is not expensive and worth it to enhance the picture.